High School Prep

 Follow Up Sessions

-The students return in September and early October for four additional 1.5 hour sessions on Sundays.
-These 4 follow up sessions focus on organizational and study skills techniques, such as effective learning and review strategies and note-taking skills.
+The students return in September for two additional 1.5 hour sessions on Sundays.
+These 2 follow up sessions focus on organizational and study skills techniques, such as effective learning and review strategies and note-taking skills.
 Students benefit from the practical application of these techniques to their high school course material.